 Cases where necropsy is conducted at the Mt Pleasant Animal Health Laboratory are now eligible for inclusion in the NSDIP.
 In these cases, the practitioner provides case history and any additional information required by the approving officer; the owner will be charged for the necropsy and the program will cover laboratory testing associated with the necropsy and any other approved follow-ups.

-A maximum of $450+GST is available to the veterinarian for approved investigations.
+A maximum of $700+GST is available to the veterinarian for approved livestock investigations.
 The subsidies are applied as follows:

-- Where a necropsy or very time consuming investigation is conducted the maximum amount up to $450+GST may be approved.
+- Where a necropsy or very time consuming investigation is conducted $450+GST may be approved.